 For nearly 10-years, Ron taught Electronic Media writing at the University of Northern Iowa in Cedar Falls, and has volunteered for numerous community organizations over the years, including the Cedar Valley Sports and Entertainment Commission.

 Ron still enjoys appearances at more than one hundred engagements a year on what he calls 'the emcee, speaking and banquet circuit' all across Iowa.

-Ron was born in Washington, Iowa, in 1950, and grew up in Wapello, Iowa.
-He is a 1973 graduate of the University of Iowa.
+Born in Washington, Iowa, in 1950, Ron grew up in Wapello, and is a 1973 graduate of the University of Iowa.

 Ron and his wife, Candy, have been married 44 years and have three grown children, Ben, Katie & Luke.
 They have four grand children in Harper, Henry, Raeleigh and Anderson.

 Ron co-anchors the KWWL News Live at 5, KWWL News at 6 and KWWL News at 10 with Abby Turpin.